Ircama/osm-carto-tutorials/pages/_includes/install-mapnik.md

 Ubuntu 18.04 LTS provides Mapnik 3.0.19 and does not need a specific PPA.

-### Install Mapnik library from package
+### Install Mapnik library from package (only valid for Ubuntu 18.04)

+With Ubuntu 20.04 LTS, skip this paragraph and go to [mapnik installation from sources](#alternatively-install-mapnik-from-sources).

-Command to install Mapnik from the standard Ubuntu repository:
+For Ubuntu 18.04 (not Ubuntu 20), the following command installs Mapnik from the standard Ubuntu repository:

 ```shell
 sudo apt-get install -y git autoconf libtool libxml2-dev libbz2-dev \